 We warmly invite you to join us in worship, whether weekday prayer or a Sunday Mass.
 We also invite you to the service ministries in which we share, including the Community Soup Kitchen and Saint Hilda's House.
 Whatever form it might take, all are welcome as we seek to live the life to which Christ has called us.

-Christ Church was founded in 1854 as a mission of the city’s first Episcopal parish, Trinity Church.
-The church was created through the generosity of the three Edwards sisters, parishioners of Trinity who were strong adherents of the Oxford Movement.
-The early mission enabled New Haven Episcopalians to receive Holy Communion more than once a month and to attend Morning and Evening Prayer services during the week, and by 1856 attendance at Christ Church grew to ninety-three families, with over one hundred and fifty Sunday School children.
+Christ Church Parish was founded in 1854 as a mission of the city’s first Episcopal parish, Trinity Church.
+The parish was created through the generosity of the three Edwards sisters, parishioners of Trinity who were strong adherents of the Oxford Movement.
+The early mission enabled New Haven Episcopalians to receive Holy Communion more than once a month (uncommon in the Episcopal Church at the time) and to attend Morning and Evening Prayer during the week, and by 1856 attendance at Christ Church grew to ninety-three families, with over one hundred and fifty Sunday School children.

-In 1910, Fr.
-Frederick Burgess established deaconesses in habit (eventually three in number) to be resident at Christ Church.
+In 1910, Fr Frederick Burgess established deaconesses in habit (eventually three in number) to be resident at Christ Church.
 These deaconesses served the sacristy of the church, the children of the church school, and the poor and orphaned of New Haven until the early seventies.
-They lived in the Red House, and the parish still has pictures of their daily community life, including eating ice cream.
+They lived in St Hilda’s House and moved among the life of the parish and the City of New Haven.

-The Community Soup Kitchen has been running out of Christ Church since 1978, when the Rev’d David Boulton (rector from 1978–83) proposed they make use of the large dining hall.
+The Community Soup Kitchen has been operated in the Christ Church parish house since 1978, when the Fr David Boulton (rector from 1978–83) proposed that the soup kitchen make use of the large dining hall.
 Today, it is New Haven’s primary soup kitchen, providing a vital ministry to the urban poor by serving as many as 400 people in a day.

 Christ Church has long been a center of Anglo-Catholic worship.
 Anglo-Catholicism seeks to promote authentic praise of God by sharing in the traditions of worship practiced by Christians since the Early Church.
 At Solemn High Mass on Sundays we try to bear witness to the divine mystery through the music of our professional choir and a liturgy which centers around the full ministry of Word and Sacrament.